yoshrote/wsgid/doc/sphinx/source/installing.rst

     $ sudo python setup.py install

-Note that this will get your a **read-only** copy of the code.
-If you are interested in contributing to the project, please se :doc:`contributing`.
+Note that this will get you a **read-only** copy of the code.
+If you are interested in contributing to the project, please see :doc:`contributing`.